 FAQ

-No marketing language.
-If the answer is "it depends," we'll say so and tell you what it depends on.
+No marketing fog.
+If the answer is "it depends," we'll tell you what it depends on.

 The Product